WHO WE ARE

-We are a collective of adolescent girls and women who have come together to address the growing sense of alienation and othering that we experienced in communities in Mumbai.
+We are a group of adolescents and women who came together in 2012 to address the growing sense of alienation and othering that we experienced.

-"Tere maathe pe ye aanchal bahut hi khub hai lekin,
+"Tere maathe pe ye aachal khub hai lekin,

-Tu is aanchal ka ek parcham bana leti to accha tha"
+Tu iss aachal ka ek parcham bana leti toh accha tha"